bereanarchive/bereanarchive/articles/history/shroud-of-turin.md

 However, they noted some "major problems" with using this technique to produce the Shroud image:

 1. **Detail:**  From the quote above, the image produced is "not quite as good in detail" as the Shroud.
-2. **Blood Masking:**  Since there's no image under the blood on the shroud, the blood must be applied to the linen cloth first, and then it must be placed over the metal figure in a way that lines the wounds up with their anatomical origin.
-In several hundredths of a second before the linen becomes too scorched.
-3. **Superficiality:**  This method scorches the cloth all the way through, instead of just only on the upper fibers of the cloth.
+2. **Superficiality:**  This method scorches the cloth all the way through, instead of just only on the upper fibers of the cloth.
 To get a very light thermal discoloration but still get a 3d image, the cloth would need to be on the metal for only "several hundredths of a second."
 Dampening the cloth to extend this time produced a significantly worse image.[^jackson-1982:m]
-4. **Contrast:**  In order to get coloration of the lighter areas of the shroud, the linen cloth must be on the heated metal figure long enough to produce a "deep brown scorch" on the darker areas, much darker than the faint shroud image.
+3. **Contrast:**  In order to get coloration of the lighter areas of the shroud, the linen cloth must be on the heated metal figure long enough to produce a "deep brown scorch" on the darker areas, much darker than the faint shroud image.
 In order to overcome this, the metal statue must have a depth of less than a millimeter, making it exceedingly difficult for a craftsman to encode accurate height information.[^jackson-1982:n]  Even if this was achieved, such a flat surface will no longer produce the cloth-drape effects seen in the shroud image.[^jackson-1982:o]
-5. **Hot spots:**  Point where the shroud touches the metal statue would've produced "hot spots" of enhanced image density from thermal conduction, but the shroud has none.[^schwalbe-1982:i]
+4. **Hot spots:**  Point where the shroud touches the metal statue would've produced "hot spots" of enhanced image density from thermal conduction, but the shroud has none.[^schwalbe-1982:i]
-6. **Fluorescence:**  Scorch marks on the shroud fluoresce, but the body image doesn't fluoresce.[^pellicori-1981:h] [^devan-1982:d]
+5. **Fluorescence:**  Scorch marks on the shroud fluoresce, but the body image doesn't fluoresce.[^pellicori-1981:h] [^devan-1982:d]
-7. **Fiber coloration pattern:** TODO
+6. **Fiber coloration pattern:** TODO.
+Doesn't produce halftone.
+7. **Blood Masking:**  Since there's no image under the blood on the shroud, the blood must be applied to the linen cloth first, and then it must be placed over the metal figure in a way that lines the wounds up with their anatomical origin.
+In several hundredths of a second before the linen becomes too scorched.

 ### Powder on Bas Relief